1995–96 Iraqi Advanced League

-The 1995–96 Iraqi Advanced Clubs League was the 22nd season of the competition since its foundation in 1974.
-The name of the league was changed from Iraqi National Clubs First Division to Iraqi Advanced Clubs League.
+The 1995–96 Iraqi Advanced League was the 22nd season of the competition since its foundation in 1974.
+The name of the league was changed from Iraqi National Clubs League to Iraqi Advanced League.
 The league title was won by Al-Zawraa for the third consecutive time.
 They also won the Iraq FA Cup for the fourth consecutive time, meaning they won three doubles in a row.
 In this season, a win was worth three points and the bonus point system from the previous season was removed.